5 Must-Try Caribbean Cocktails

 The Painkiller – British Virgin Islands

-This famous cocktail can trace its origins to Jost Van Dyke in the British Virgin Islands at a little, six-seat bar called the Soggy Dollar Bar.
-So named because patrons used to have to swim from their boats to get to the bar, and you can still choose to partake in this tradition to this day.
+This famous cocktail can trace its origins to Jost Van Dyke in the British Virgin Islands at a little six-seat bar called the Soggy Dollar Bar.
+So named because patrons used to have to swim from their boats to get to the bar, and you can still partake in this tradition today.
 Thankfully, you can enjoy a Painkiller in most Caribbean destinations, with or without getting wet.
-The cocktail calls for dark rum, cream of coconut, pineapple and orange juices, and a dash of freshly grated nutmeg right on top.
+The cocktail calls for dark rum, cream of coconut, pineapple and orange juices, and a dash of freshly grated nutmeg on top.